 - Cognitive load is reduced: the child doesn't need to constantly anticipate what comes next

-- Anxiety around home transitions decreases
+- Anxiety around house changes decreases

 - They have more mental space for learning and play